snesrev/zelda3/README.md

 # Zelda3
 A reimplementation of Zelda 3.

+Our discord server is: https://discord.gg/AJJbJAzNNJ

 ## About